wp-plugins/dpabadbotwp/readme.txt

 Made the PHP code more compatible with the WordPress style by using the debug setting in wp-config.php == 1.10 ==
 Corrected some bugs.
 The directory name can now end with or without '/'.
+== 1.11 ==
+Undid some of the upgrades in 1.09 to make it less prone to spurios memory problems.

 == Upgrade Notice ==
 == 1.01 ==